unoplatform/uno/doc/articles/howto-consume-webservices.md

     In order to add an image to your favorites, the API expects a JSON payload that contains the image ID and an optional **sub_id** value.
 The **Add** methods constructs this using a **Dictionary** that is then serialized to JSON and submitted as the payload.
 Rather than returning a **Favorite**, it returns a **Response** instance which contains the new Favorite ID.

-1. To add support for adding an image to your favorites, locate the comment **// Insert Delete below here** and replace it with the following code:
+1. To add support for deleting an image from your favorites, locate the comment **// Insert Delete below here** and replace it with the following code:

     ```csharp
     // Insert Delete below here